Write the new equation after shifting the graph of y=x2 y = x^2 ... | Channels for Pearson+

 Transformations: Videos & Practice Problems

-Write the new equation after shifting the graph of as shown in the figure.
+Write the new equation after shifting the graph of y=x2 as shown in the figure.

-Write the new equation after shifting the graph of as shown in the figure.
+Write the new equation after shifting the graph of y=x2 as shown in the figure.